Late of the Pier

-Late of the Pier was an English four-piece dance-punk band from Castle Donington, England, signed to Parlophone.
-Their debut album Fantasy Black Channel, produced by Erol Alkan was released on 11 August 2008 by Parlophone.
+Late of the Pier was an English four-piece dance-punk revival band from Castle Donington, signed to Parlophone.
+Their debut album Fantasy Black Channel, produced by Erol Alkan, was released in 2008 by Parlophone.

 History

 Formation, Zarcorp Demo and Fantasy Black Channel (2004–10)

 The band formed in 2004, although some of the songs they perform were written before this, with some dating back to 2001.
 Their debut single, "Space and the Woods", was released through WayOutWest Records, and featured on the band's Zarcorp Demo EP in March 2007.
 The band's second single "Bathroom Gurgle" was produced by Erol Alkan and was released by Moshi Moshi Records in September 2007.
 Their third single, "The Bears Are Coming", was released on 12" and download only, with 7" versions being sold exclusively on their February 2008 tour.
 This was released through the band's own Zarcorp label.
 Their fourth single, a double A-side including a new version of "Space and the Woods" as well as "Focker", was released following a headline slot on the Levi's Ones To Watch tour.

 Late of the Pier opened 2007's Reading and Leeds Festivals on the NME/Radio One stage, while appearing on the festival's Republic stage the following year.
 The band have performed in support slots for Hadouken!, Soulwax, Justice and U.N.K.L.E., as well as supporting Kaiser Chiefs on their 2008 UK tour.

 Their debut album, Fantasy Black Channel, was released by Parlophone on 11 August 2008.
 On 7 September 2009, it was voted winner of the Neptune Music Prize on the Drowned in Sound website.

 They released a new single titled "Blueberry" as a digital download on 17 December 2009, and as a double A-Side in February 2010 with "Best in the Class".
 Following this release, the band concentrated on a number of side projects and personal work, and stated that it was unlikely that new material would be forthcoming.